Aurelian-C/React-Summary_App/src/markdowns/14_Replacing_Redux_with_React_hooks/Alternative_2_Using_a_custom_Hook_part2.md

 > **Note**: We're register one listener per component with the help of `useEffect` and we unregister it when that component unmounts.

 We then also have a way of ==initializing our store with the help of `initStore` function which you can _call multiple times_ because **we're not replacing our `globalState` or replacing our `actions`**, instead we're always taking the current `globalState` and the current `actions` to merge in them new data.
-We're doing this so that you can create concrete **store slices**==, just as we're doing it with Redux with multiple reducers, where is one slice you manage your products, maybe in another slice you manage the user authentication status.
+We're doing this so that you can create concrete **store slices**==, just as we're doing it with Redux with multiple reducers, where in one slice you manage your products, maybe in another slice you manage the user authentication status.

 Then from anywhere in our project we can use the `useStore` custom hook to either tap into our `globalState` or use the `dispatch` function to dispatch an action.